trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 ## Automation for DAOs

-Setting up a trigger on a different source chain than Trustless Hub can be particularly useful for DAOs.
+Setting up a trigger on a different source chain than Intento can be particularly useful for DAOs.
 Using this middleware, DAOs can now automate tasks not only on the source chain but also on different destination chains.
 DAOs can automate periodic token swaps, payroll, payment in installments amongst other scheduled actions.
 These can be performed in one proposal, which normally require periodically voting on individual proposals.
 This requires manual action from the proposer and DAO participants.

-With automation over Trustless Hub, this can be simplified to one proposal.
+With automation over Intento, this can be simplified to one proposal.
 In addition, DAO participants do not need to worry about immediate changes in the liquidity position of the DAO, as the DAO does not need to move funds to a smart contract upon the vote.

 ## ICS20 Middleware

 ICS20 is the interchain standard that enables the transfer of fungible tokens between independent blockchains within the Cosmos ecosystem.
 It is a protocol that defines a standard interface for token transfers across different blockchains that implement the Inter-Blockchain Communication (IBC) protocol.

-With ICS20 transfer middleware, you send a transfer with a memo on a chain, and Trustless Hub will convert this ICS20 message to an AutoTx trigger submission.
+With ICS20 transfer middleware, you send a transfer with a memo on a chain, and Intento will convert this ICS20 message to an AutoTx trigger submission.
 Using an ICS20-standard transaction, accounts on other chains can create triggers.
 A MsgRegisterAccountAndSubmitAutoTx or a MsgSubmitAutoTx can be derrived from the memo field in the ICS20 transfer message.

 ![ics20](../images/ics20/ics20flow.png)